NEOForCE: Near-Earth Objects' Forecast of Collisional Events

 {LTE, Paris Observatory, univ.
 PSL, Sorbonne univ., univ.
 Lille, LNE, CNRS, 61 Av. de l'Observatoire, 75014 Paris\\ \and Institute of Applied Astronomy, Russian Academy of Sciences, Kutuzova emb.
 10, St. Petersburg, Russia\\ }

 \abstract { Robust impact monitoring of near-Earth objects is an essential task of planetary defense.
-Current systems such as NASA's Sentry-II, University of Pisa's CLOMON2 and Aegis of ESA have been highly successful, but independent approaches are essential to ensure reliability and to cross-validate predictions of possible impacts, probability and path on Earth.} {We present NEOForCE (Near-Earth Objects’ Forecast of Collisional Events), a new independent monitoring system for asteroid impact prediction.
+Current systems such as NASA's Sentry-II, {NEODyS's} CLOMON2 and Aegis of ESA have been highly successful, but independent approaches are essential to ensure reliability and to cross-validate predictions of possible impacts, probability and path on Earth.} {We present NEOForCE (Near-Earth Objects’ Forecast of Collisional Events), a new independent monitoring system for asteroid impact prediction.
 By relying on orbital solutions from DynAstVO at Paris Observatory and using an original methodology for uncertainty propagation, NEOForCE provides an alternative line of verification for future impact assessments and strengthens the overall robustness of planetary defense.} {As other monitoring system NEOForCE samples several thousands of so-called 'virtual asteroids' from the uncertainty region and integrates their orbits up to 100 years into the future.
-Instead of searching for close approaches of the virtual asteroids themselves with the Earth, our system looks for times when the Earth comes close to the ''realistic'' uncertainty regions around them, which are mostly stretched along their osculating orbits.
-For each virtual asteroid we also estimate the maximal impact probability, and only if this value is large enough do we continue to the next step.
-In this second step, we compute how the original asteroid orbit should be slightly modified so that the new trajectory leads to an Earth impact, which allows us to confirm the possible collision and estimate the impact probability.} {We tested NEOForCE against NASA’s Sentry-II system on five representative asteroids with high impact probability and significant number of possible collisions: 2000~SG344, 2005~QK76, 2008~JL3, 2023~DO, and 2025~JU.
+Instead of searching for close approaches of the virtual asteroids themselves with the Earth, our system looks for times when the Earth comes close to the ''realistic'' uncertainty regions around them, which are mostly stretched along {the osculating ellipses of virtual asteroids}.
+For {every} virtual asteroid {and every possible collision time} we also estimate the maximal impact probability, and only if this value is large enough {($>5\times10^{-8})$} {we} continue to the next step.
+In this second step, we compute how the original asteroid orbit should be slightly modified so that the new trajectory leads to an Earth impact, which allows us to confirm the possible collision and estimate the impact probability.} {We tested NEOForCE against NASA’s Sentry-II system on five representative asteroids with high impact probability and significant number of possible collisions: 2000~SG344, 2005~QK76, 2008~JL3, 2023~DO, and 2008~EX5.
 NEOForCE successfully recovered mostly all possible collisions reported by Sentry-II with impact probabilities above $10^{-7}$, demonstrating the robustness of our approach.
 In addition, NEOForCE identified several potential impacts at the $10^{-7}$–$10^{-6}$ level that Sentry-II did not report. } {}

 \keywords{Celestial mechanics -- Minor planets, asteroids: general -- Methods: numerical }